openfarmcc/OpenFarm/README.md

 This project is closely related to the FarmBot project but also distinctly separate.
 OpenFarm is a standalone database that will simply provide data to other applications.
 For FarmBot, OpenFarm will supply the default settings to grow a plant when a user selects it in the graphical FarmBot frontend.

-OpenFarm will also have a web frontend of its own to allow Joe Gardener to access the data and make contributions.
+OpenFarm will also have a web frontend of its own to allow anyone to access the data and make contributions.

 Examples of other applications using OpenFarm: a mobile application for home gardeners, Google providing "One Box" answers to search queries such as "How do I grow tomatoes", Wolfram Alpha displaying the data for "growng tomatoes" which is also showed to users asking Siri on iDevices, etc.